I prefer Financial Independence Work On Own Terms (FIWOOT) versus FIRE

 I even questioned if FIRE was right for me.
 I know that answer.

-Why I’m tired of retire early in FIRE
+Why I’m tired of retire early in FIRE and why FIWOOT works

 In some circles (not all thankfully), the focus of FIRE is on “retire early” part.
 Work hard, make good money with the intention of leaving the corporate rat-race sooner than later.
 That’s fine and definitely aspirational – if that was the end of it.
 However I’ve become tired (and maybe a bit cynical) of some members of the retired early crowd.
 Why?